rladies/rladies-website/README.md

 ### Theme

-The theme used for the Blogdown site is Kakawait's [Tranquilpeak](https://github.com/kakawait/hugo-tranquilpeak-theme) theme.
+The theme used for the Blogdown site is Kakawait's [Hugo Initio](https://themes.gohugo.io/theme/hugo-initio/) theme.

 ## Contribute